deathwatchgaming/Unity-Basic_HelicopterController/Unity-2021-2022/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 -----------------------------------------------------------------------------------

-Optional: (Controller only) Compas Usage
+Optional: (Controller only) Compass Usage

 -----------------------------------------------------------------------------------